-- Approximately 10 to 15 percent of adults over 60 have severe memory problems
+- Approximately 27 percent of adults over 60 have severe memory problems

-The U.S. Census Bureau estimated that almost 50 million Americans were disabled in 2000, or about one of every five Americans.
-About 42 percent of the population aged 65 and older is considered disabled.
+The U.S. Census Bureau estimated that almost 85.3 million Americans were disabled in 2014, or about one of every four Americans.
+However, this rate may be skewed when considering the rates present in nursing facilities or other assisted living facilities (96.7 percent).
 This figure is expected to rise as the number of older Americans living longer lives increases.
-Leading causes of disability include arthritis, back or spine problems, and heart disease.
+Most common forms of disability included difficulties crouching, standing, pushing/pulling, and walking.

 Mental Health Issues

 Some of the more common mental health issues impacting the elderly are depression, dementia, and substance abuse.
 Clinical depression in the elderly is common, affecting about six million Americans age 65 and older.
 Depression in the elderly tends to be undertreated, often because symptoms are frequently confused with the effects of multiple illnesses and the medications used to treat them.